FalkorDB/docs/design/index.md

 While the openCypher project provides a parser for the language, we decided to create our own parser.
 We used Lex as a tokenizer and Lemon to generate a C target parser.

-As mentioned earlier, only a subset of the language is currently supported, but we plan to continue adding new capabilities and extend RedisGraph's openCypher capabilities.
+As mentioned earlier, only a subset of the language is currently supported, but we plan to continue adding new capabilities and extend FalkorDB's openCypher capabilities.

 ## Runtime: query execution

-Let's review the steps RedisGraph takes when executing a query.
+Let's review the steps FalkorDB takes when executing a query.

 Consider this query that finds all actors who played alongside Aldis Hodge and are over 30 years old: